API & Webhooks

 To receive call event data, configure a webhook endpoint:

-- On the API & Webhooks integration page, find Webhook URL
+- On the API & Webhooks section, find Webhook URL

 - Click Save